kodecocodes/swift-algorithm-club/Topological Sort/README.markdown

 **Step 3:** Filter out the vertices already visited in each previous search:

 ```
-Vertex 3: 3, 8, 9, 10
+Vertex 3: 3, 10, 8, 9
 Vertex 7: 7, 11, 2
 Vertex 5: 5
 ```

 **Step 4:** Combine the results of these three depth-first searches.
-The final sorted order is **5, 7, 11, 2, 3, 8, 9, 10**.
-(Important: we need to add the results of each subsequent search to the *front* of the list.)
+The final sorted order is **5, 7, 11, 2, 3, 10, 8, 9**.
+(Important: we need to add the results of each subsequent search to the *front* of the sorted list.)

 The result of the topological sort looks like this: